gabriel-alves-p/l-atelier-eden/README.md

 ### Wireframes

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in a separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

+Wireframes can be as simple as a picture of a drawing of how you envisioned laying out the information for you pages in desktop, tablet and mobile views.
+They are a roadmap and do not have to be 100% accurate of the final product.

 ### Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, you should go over the different parts of your project, and describe each in a sentence or so and how they tie into  your user stories.

 #### Implemented Features

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-It's easiest to break this section down into the header, footer, layer, and each page of your website.
-Call out any differences for mobile vs desktop presentations, include a screenshot.
+It's easiest to break this section down into the header, footer, and each page/layer of your website.
+Call out any differences for mobile vs desktop presentations, include a screenshot of the implemented feature.

 Don't forget your 404 error page.